Consumer medicine information

 TIBSOVO contains the active substance ivosidenib.

-TIBSOVO is used to treat specific cancers (bile duct cancer and acute myeloid leukaemia) that contain a particular mutated (abnormal) form of the IDH1 enzyme.
+TIBSOVO is used to treat specific cancers (such as bile duct cancer) that contain a mutated (abnormal) form of the IDH1 enzyme.

 When the IDH1 enzyme is mutated, metabolic changes in the cell can lead to the development of cancer.
 TIBSOVO blocks the effects of the mutated enzyme and helps to slow or stop the cancer from growing.

-TIBSOVO is only used in patients whose cancer is related to a particular mutation (called R132) in the IDH1 enzyme.
+TIBSOVO is only used in patients whose bile duct cancer is related to a mutation (change) in the IDH1 enzyme.

-Your doctor will have performed a test confirming the cancer contains the R132-mutated IDH1 enzyme before deciding that this medicine is the right treatment for you.
+Your doctor will have performed a test confirming the change (mutation) in the IDH1 enzyme before deciding that this medicine is the right treatment for you.
 Speak to your doctor if you have any questions about this test and the results.

 2. What should I know before I use TIBSOVO?